 If calls from dozens of creditors has become an unwanted daily occurrence or if a business is experiencing critical cash flow issues due to an unfortunate accident, it may be time for them to consider filing for bankruptcy.
-Both individuals and businesses often wrongly see filing bankruptcy only as a last resort because they do not adequately understand what filing for bankruptcy entails and fear they will lose everything.
+Businesses often wrongly see filing bankruptcy only as a last resort because they do not adequately understand what filing for bankruptcy entails and fear they will lose everything.

-However, filing for bankruptcy might be able to provide an individual or business protection from creditors for a time, depending on their specific situation.
-With the help of an experienced Houston bankruptcy attorney who is board certified, filing bankruptcy can help an individual or business take back control of their situation instead of being at the mercy of unrelenting creditors.
+However, filing for bankruptcy might be able to provide a business protection from creditors for a time, depending on their specific situation.
+With the help of an experienced Houston bankruptcy attorney who is board certified, filing bankruptcy can help a business take back control of their situation instead of being at the mercy of unrelenting creditors.

 What Is Bankruptcy?

-Bankruptcy is defined as being lacking or in a state of impoverishment, and it can apply to both individuals and small businesses, but typically for different reasons.
+Bankruptcy is defined as being lacking or in a state of impoverishment, and it can apply to both small and large businesses.

 When it comes to businesses, reasons for filing for bankruptcy could be: